dltcspbu/madt/README.md

 * 2 - red
 * 3 - purple

-User have to define the meaning of status codes himself and set the value of this code with `send()` function.
+User have to define the meaning of status codes himself and set the new value of this code with `send()` function.

 Grey nodes are inactive.
 Blue nodes are that ones which were active earlier.